OpenLiberty/cloud-hosted-guides/instructions/guide-cloud-native/instructions.md

           type: string
 ```

-This yaml form of the API can be used by API Gateways or generators for clients to work with your service - for example, to generate client code to call your service.
+This YAML form of the API can be used by API Gateways or generators for clients to work with your service - for example, to generate client code to call your service.
 A number of generators are available for a variety of languages.

 The second link is to a web page that gives a human-readable representation of the API and also allows you to browse and call the API.